-Search Engine Results Pages (SERPs) is the page of search results provided after submitting your query.
-These results often include a combination of paid slots, organic results, and PPC (pay-per-click) ads.
-Studies have shown over 90% of users click on the first three search results, making search engine optimization (SEO) a competitive but important part of ranking highly in search engines.
+Search Engine Results Pages (SERPs) is the search results page provided after submitting your query.
+These results include paid slots, organic results, and PPC (pay-per-click) ads.
+Studies have shown over 90% of users click on the first three search results, making search engine optimization (SEO) a competitive but essential part of ranking highly in search engines.
 In addition, SERPs are becoming more complex due to the schema markup launch.

 With over 90% of traffic going to the top results on Google, every business wants and needs to be on the first page.
-However, if your website is not showing up yet, there are various strategies that can help you boost your ranking.
+However, if your website is not showing up, various strategies can help you boost your ranking.
 The first step is to have a good understanding of how search engines rank websites.

 What Are Search Engine Result Pages (SERPs)?